Vive-bit/Vive-bit/README.md

 # 👋 Hi there, I'm Vive-bit aka.
 Martin L.!

-🌟 **Welcome to my GitHub profile!** I'm a passionate coding hobbyist with a love for Python, HTML, JavaScript, CSS, and Java, as well as other languages like C and C#.
+🌟 **Welcome to my GitHub profile!** I'm a passionate coding hobbyist with a love for Python, JavaScript, (HTML, CSS, XML, YML, ...), C# and Java, as well as low-level languages like Rust, C and C++.
 Here, you can find my projects, contributions, and more about me!

----

-## 🚀 About Me

-- 🔭 I’m currently working on GPT & LSTMs.
-- 🌱 I’m exploring the challenges of applying GPT in specialized domains

 ---